gtcooke94/scrimmage/docs/source/tutorials/multiple-local-runs.rst

    Team ID         Wins            Draws           Total
    2               100             0               100

-In this simplified example, it is clear that using collision avoidance is better for reducing mid-air collisions than not using collision avoidance.

 To see other inputs to ``run_experiments.py``, view its command line help with the ``-h`` flag.